-The 2021 MPulse Clarinet Institute will be a week-long program focusing on the development of strong fundamentals, improving tone production, and enhancing technical skills.
-Daily classes and instruction are led by Ellen Breakfield-Glick (Western Michigan University) and Daniel Gilbert (University of Michigan).
-Additional topics will include breathing techniques, strategies for effective practice, preparation for college auditions, clarinet solo works and orchestral excerpts, and incorporating technology into your practice.
+The 2022 MPulse Clarinet Institute is a one-week program focusing on the development of strong fundamentals, improving tone production, and enhancing technical skills.
+The program includes daily classes and instruction led by Ellen Breakfield-Glick (Western Michigan University) and Daniel Gilbert (University of Michigan).
+MPulse Clarinet will cover additional topics such as breathing techniques, strategies for effective practice, preparation for college auditions, clarinet solo works and orchestral excerpts, and incorporating technology into your practice.

 Upload a 5-8 minute long video audition of one or more pieces, with or without accompaniment.
 For example: